-Return to the coach transfer between 3pm and 4pm then sail out for the Island of Sipan where you will anchor in a picturesque and peaceful fishermen’s village of Šipanska Luka.
+Return to the coach transfer between 3 p.m. and 4 p.m., then sail out for the Island of Sipan where the ship anchors in the picturesque and peaceful fishermen’s village of Šipanska Luka.

-In case dock and lock schedules or weather conditions prevent you from anchoring in Šipanska Luka, you will instead cruise to Slano located on the mainland.
+In case dock and lock schedules or weather conditions prevent you from anchoring in Šipanska Luka, cruise to Slano located on the mainland instead.
 Enjoy your dinner on board.

-Your day will start with a morning departure towards Mljet National Park.
-Once you have arrived, you will just have enough time to explore the park, walk around the Great and Small Lake, visit the Islet of St. Mary with its Benedictine the Monastery from the 12 century and, of course, take a swim in the heart of National Park.
+Your day starts with a morning departure towards Mljet National Park.
+Once you have arrived, you have enough time to explore the park, walk around the Great and Small Lake, visit the Islet of St. Mary with its Benedictine the Monastery from the 12th century, and, of course, take a swim in the heart of the National Park.
 Entrance fees to Mljet National Park are included.
 With lunch served on board, you will sail for the Island of Korčula.
-The town of Korčula is the island’s main settlement and is known as the birthplace of Marco Polo, one of the world’s most famous explorers of all times.
-The English speaking guide will take you for a tour of Korčula Town, through its narrow and cobbled streets and its rich history.
-You’ll have the rest of the evening free to enjoy dining at one of the local restaurants of your choice.
+The town of Korčula is the island’s main settlement and is known as the birthplace of Marco Polo, one of the world’s most famous explorers of all time.
+The English-speaking guide will take you on a tour of Korčula Town through its narrow, cobbled streets and rich history.
+Have the rest of the evening free to enjoy dining at one of the local restaurants of your choice.
 Overnight in Korčula Historical Town.

 Cruise to the Island of Vis in the morning with lunch on board and a swim stop en route.
 Compared to other Adriatic islands, Vis is rather unique.
 Being an important strategic military stronghold for centuries, Vis was spared the excessive tourist development and thus retained its unspoilt beaches, ecological agriculture and traditional architecture.
-Enjoy afternoon, exploring the town of Vis, its picturesque stone streets, pristine beaches and fine taverns.
+Enjoy the afternoon exploring the town of Vis, with its picturesque stone streets, pristine beaches, and fine taverns.
 Overnight in Vis Town.

-Today cruise to the Island of Biševo and its Blue cave, one of the most famous natural attractions in the whole of the Adriatic Sea.
-Blue Cave is a water-logged cave that can be approached only by boat.
-Sunbeams penetrating through its submarine opening get reflected from the white bottom floor, creating a magical effect of deep aquamarine and shiny silver light, mystifying Cave’s visitors.
+Today, cruise to the Island of Biševo and its Blue Cave, one of the most famous natural attractions in the whole of the Adriatic Sea.
+Blue Cave is a waterlogged cave that can be approached only by boat.
+Sunbeams penetrating through its submarine opening get reflected from the white bottom floor, creating a magical effect of deep aquamarine and shiny silver light, mystifying the cave’s visitors.
 However, sometimes high waves prevent the entrance to Blue Cave, which is something you shall not know before the time designated for your visit.
 In case you can't enter Blue Cave due to such sea conditions, you will get a full ticket refund.
-After a swim stop and lunch, continue cruising along many coves and bays, towards Hvar, the sunniest Croatian island.
-Hvar is one of the country’s most attractive tourist destinations and a meeting point of international jet setters.
-Upon our arrival to Hvar, a local English speaking guide walks you through this unique city, introducing you to its millennia-long history, culture and a way of life, along with few island’s peculiarities, such as the traditional farming of lavender.
-Afterward, you'll have an evening on your own to explore and dine in one of numerous family-owned restaurants and taverns.
+Following a swim stop and lunch, continue cruising along many coves and bays towards Hvar, Croatia's sunniest island.
+Hvar is one of the country’s most attractive tourist destinations and a meeting point for international jet-setters.
+Upon your arrival to Hvar, a local English-speaking guide walks you through this unique city, introducing you to its millennia-long history, culture, and way of life, along with a few of the island’s peculiarities, such as the traditional farming of lavender.
+Afterward, have an evening on your own to explore and dine in one of the numerous family-owned restaurants and taverns.
 Overnight in Hvar Historical Town

-Cruise towards Bol this morning, a place best known for its beach of Zlatni Rat (Golden Cape), which regularly hits the top lists of the most beautiful European beaches.
-Enjoy simple pleasures such as taking a walk around this nice little Dalmatian town or have a cup of coffee or a swim until lunch is served on board.
-After lunch, cruise towards Trogir, a city inscribed on the UNESCO World Heritage list, arriving there during afternoon.
-This town - museum is literally packed with palaces, churches, monasteries and towers, the main attraction being the Cathedral of St. Lawrence, probably the finest example of sacral architecture in Croatia.
-A professional English speaking guide will take you for a city tour of Trogir.
-Afterwards, you’ll have some time on your own, free to explore.
-On this evening you'll have Captain's Dinner on board, along with some live music entertainment.
-Overnight in Trogir Historical Town.
+This morning, set sail for Bol, best known for its beach of Zlatni Rat (Golden Cape), which consistently ranks among the most beautiful beaches in Europe.
+Enjoy simple pleasures such as taking a walk around this nice little Dalmatian town or having a cup of coffee or going for a swim until lunch is served on board.
+After lunch, cruise towards Trogir, a city inscribed on the UNESCO World Heritage List, arriving there during the afternoon.
+This town - museum is literally packed with palaces, churches, monasteries, and towers, with the main attraction being the Cathedral of St. Lawrence, probably the finest example of sacral architecture in Croatia.
+A professional English-speaking guide will take you on a city tour of Trogir.
+Afterwards, have some time on your own, free to explore.
+On this evening, have a Captain's Dinner on board, along with some live music entertainment.
+Overnight in the historical town of Trogir.